pytest-dev/pytest/doc/en/proposals/parametrize_with_fixtures.rst

 .. warning::

-    This document outlines a proposal around using fixtures as input of parametrized tests or fixtures.
+    This document outlines a proposal around using fixtures as input of parameterized tests or fixtures.

 Problem
 -------